nuraygul/cr-persistent-homology/README_Section6.md

 ##  Reproducibility

-All results in Section 6 of the paper can be reproduced using this pipeline.
+All results reported in the manuscript can be reproduced using this pipeline.